MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provision-teams-from-commerce.md

 This topic describes how to provision Microsoft Teams using organizational data from Dynamics 365 Commerce.

-If you have not yet set up teams in Microsoft Teams for your retail stores, Dynamics 365 Commerce offers a way to provision Microsoft Teams easily.
+If you have not yet set up teams in Microsoft Teams for your retail stores, Dynamics 365 Commerce offers a way to easily provision Teams.
 You can leverage well-defined information from Commerce such as organizational hierarchy, store names, employee information, and Azure Active Directory (Azure AD) accounts to use in Microsoft Teams to get your store employees started in Microsoft Teams.

 Provisioning Microsoft Teams is a two-step process: